-Our regular quarterly meetings are held in London, at the School of Oriental and African Studies (SOAS) which is part of the University of London.
+Our regular quarterly meetings are held in London, at the Gustave Tuck Lecture Theatre, University College London (our new venue as from January 2018).
 Admission is free.
 Details of how to get there, with maps, are given below.
 Other events are occasionally held around the country, in which case details of their location will be given.
 All talks are presented at a popular level and should be understandable by anyone with an interest in astronomy.
-Please note that as from the January 2018 meeting we will be meeting at University College, London, nearby.

-London meetings will also be held on Saturday 27 January and Saturday 28 April 2018, at University College, London.
+London meetings will also be held on Saturdays 28 April, 28 July and 27 October 2018, at University College London.
 Details to come.

 Other national events

 An updated list of major star parties and conventions is maintained on our Forum.

 You can view videos of the main talks at meetings on your computer.
 Just click on the image at right to see what's currently available.
 There are videos of talks about all aspects of astronomy there – they'll keep you entertained for hours!